aimanh04/PP5-scent_luxe/README.md

 ### Imagery

 ### Special Thanks To

 - **Boutique Ado** This walkthrough was heavily relied upon my project due to time constraint and was extremily helpful.
 However, I did remake the design and made it my own.

+- [LuxurySparkle](https://www.luxurysparkleco.com/) - This website was my original inspiration for wanting to make a candle website and I also give all the credit to them for their products because I used their imagery and products for my project.

 - **Code Institute** for providing the foundational python knowledge.